 Without having reliable contacts in emergency services—most of whom stay tight-lipped in order to keep their jobs—Biro has to string together information from vague Toronto Police tweets that often give major intersections rather than exact addresses, broken radio chatter from the remaining fire and EMS communications, and what he hears from other reporters on the night grind.
 All in all, Biro ends up getting to less scenes and getting to them a lot slower than he used to.

 When Biro does end up gathering enough information to narrow down a location and get to the scene, there's no guarantee it's going to be hot enough of a take for a publication to pick up.
 In the case of shootings involving the police—such as that of Andrew Loku earlier this year—the Special Investigative Unit (SIU) has the prerogative to invoke a mandate that prevents the police from giving details about a crime.
 This not only stops tweets about incidents from going out until it's far too late, but it also prevents Biro from getting worthwhile photos for publications.
-Ultimately, Biro tells me it's a gruelling practice that takes a lot of patience, time, and, most importantly, luck.
+Ultimately, Biro tells me it's a grueling practice that takes a lot of patience, time, and, most importantly, luck.

 There was a time this summer when Biro and I arrived at a small collision in Etobicoke.
-A cameraman for a national TV channel, who Biro had spoken with earlier to coordinate where exactly the accident was, had beat us to the scene and was already filming.
+A cameraman for a national TV channel, whom Biro had spoken with earlier to coordinate where exactly the accident was, had beat us to the scene and was already filming.
 With a bulky camera in hand and a second DSLR dangling off his shoulder, Biro circled the scene and took photos with precision.
 A picture of the police, of the firetruck and the car, another one to capture the whole scene.